top of page

 Position after 10 laps: Ascari, Farina, Villoresi, Hawthorn, Manzon, Trintignant, Moss, Hamilton, Macklin, Frere.

-Lap 11: Downing passes Landi and comes out in 11th place.
-Wharton loses another position, missing de Tornaco, and Jean Behra finally goes down because of magneto failure.
+Lap 11: Downing passes Landi, taking 11th.
+Meanwhile, Wharton loses another position, missing de Tornaco, while Behra finally retires due to magneto failure.

-Lap 12: Frere overtakes Macklin and rises to 9th place.
+Lap 12: Frere overtakes Macklin, rising to 9th.

-Lap 16: On Frere's Simca-Gordini clutch fails and the Belgian is forced to leave the race.
+Lap 16: The clutch on Frere's Simca-Gordini fails and the Belgian is forced to leave the race.

-Lap 19: Manzon and Trintignant fight each other, and Maurice manages to get ahead.
-This is also used by Hamilton, who managed to catch up with two Gordini, and he also overtakes Manzon.
-Behind Downing passes Landi.
+Lap 19: Manzon and Trintignant fight each other, with Maurice getting ahead.
+At the same time, their struggle is also used by Hamilton, who managed to catch up with two Gordini, and he also leaves Manzon behind!
+Besides, on the same lap, Downing lets Landi through.

-Lap 20: Downing drops one more position, missing Wharton.
-On the same lap, the engine on de Tornaco's Ferrari breakes down.
+Lap 20: Downing drops one more position, missing Wharton, while the engine on de Tornaco's Ferrari breakes down, forcing the Belgian to retire.

 Position after 20 laps: Ascari, Farina, Villoresi, Hawthorn, Trintignant, Hamilton, Manzon, Moss, Macklin, Landi.